TMackay-Champion/LinaForma/TheriakDomino_tools/E3_loop_THERIAK/README.md

 # E3_loop_THERIAK
 This code allows the user to run THERIAK in a loop and save the results to a CSV file.
 The pressure-temperature path can be changed in the PT_path.csv file.

+### NOTE: YOU WILL NEED BASH INSTALLED ON YOUR COMPUTER TO RUN THIS CODE

 The package is split into two parts:

 ## 1) E3a_create_grid.m